bitpay/bitcore/README.md

 The Bitcore website, hosted via GitHub Pages.

 #Assets
-Bitcore brand assets are available in the `assets` directory.
+Bitcore brand assets are available in the `images` directory.

 #Contributing
 Please open a new issue or send pull requests with ideas or suggestions.